 Financing Student Participation in EAS Programs

-Beginning in 2007, families have been able to participate in the SCRIP Program through the EAS PTO.
-Using SCRIP for purchases they would normally make over the year, it's possible for a family to raise a significant amount of money toward any of the EAS learning program expenses.
+EAS families have the option of participating in the SCRIP Program through the EAS PTO.
+Using SCRIP for purchases they would normally make over the year, it's possible for a family to raise significant funds towards any of the EAS learning program expenses for their child.

 Scholarship funds are available for EAS expeditions and Wednesday Electives.
 Families who wish to make a donation to the scholarship fund are welcome to do so.
 Contact the EAS office if you have questions about scholarship funds.